-The answer to this as per case scenario is both yes and no. Things you thought that should come naturally to the human life just ain’t the honest truth.
+The answer to this as per the case scenario is both yes and no. Things you thought that should come naturally to the human life just ain’t the honest truth.
 So many people, you meet them every day, when you climb in the bus or taxi, you meet them in the workplace, you share friendship, yet there is an undeniable element missing that incompletes this picture once found and depicted in your childhood dreams and the perfect picture of joy and happiness.

 We all want to be happy, and share life’s journey with keen anticipation.
 But sometimes this is altered and not a reality in most cases.
 We lose a loved one, we lose that held dearest to heart and we faint in our pilgrimage and journey in life.